Classic Rock 102.9 MGK & Habitat For Humanity Philadelphia team up with housing help for families in need of affordable housing solutions.

 Furniture: Overall excellent condition.
 Upholstery must be clean, free of stains, not worn, torn or damaged

 See a complete list of items to donate HERE. *Anything the ReStore cannot resell may be turned down.
+For both the ease of donation and safety of our staff, please

 Other Ways To Help: